The Fine Line Between “Fresh” and “Overdone” Hair Color

 brighten where it feels flat

-Reconnect the ends to the root without creating a hard line
+reconnect the ends to the root without creating a hard line

 The Role of Tone in Keeping Color Modern